mietek/halcyon-website/pages/docs/internals/index.md

 ### download_original
 > src_file_name original_url dst_dir

-If S3 is available, download the specified original from S3.
-If unsuccessful, or if S3 is not available, download the file from the original URL.
+If S3 is available, download the specified original file from the bucket.
+If unsuccessful, or if the bucket is not available, download the file from the original location.

 Does not overwrite existing files.
 Creates the destination directory if needed.
 Returns `1` on failure.